Misselling: Types

 The sale of unsuitable products, such as invalid insurance, is misselling, and has led to substantial compensation orders.

 Financial misselling

 Financial misselling refers to deliberate false statement made by individual, usually a financial organization representative to sell off their financial products or services usually not profound to the customer.
 For example, HomeServe, an emergency home repair insurance company based in the United Kingdom, was fined £30m for misselling to its customers by the Financial Conduct Authority in February 2014, as they had failed to explain the actual price and the coverage of their financial products.
-According to a news in The Telegraph, Britain's financial services industry has PPI (payment protection insurance, (sold with credit cards) claims worth around £13bn from 2008 to early 2014.
+According to a news in The Telegraph, Britain's financial services industry has payment protection insurance (PPI), (sold with credit cards) claims worth around £13bn from 2008 to early 2014.
 Another on going misselling scandal relates to interest rate swaps sold to small and medium enterprises by UK banks.